The North American Conference on Ethiopian Jewry (NACOEJ) is a non-profit organization founded in 1982 with four mandates.

 Ways To Donate

 We Accept: Credit Cards Stocks and Securities Bequests Matching Gifts Paypal Giving Wire Credit Card Donations:Call or…Read more

-Following Operation Solomon, NACOEJ provided food, education, employment, and religious facilities to Ethiopian Jews waiting to make aliyah.
-Programs included a Jewish day school, daily School Lunch Program, Feeding Center for Children Under Age 6 & Pregnant and Nursing Mothers, adult education, and employment help for adults.
-NACOEJ also continued to play a significant role in enabling Ethiopian Jews make the journey to Israel.
+In Ethiopia during the 1980s, with famine and disease rampant in Ethiopia, NACOEJ sent 18 missions to Jewish villages, bringing in doctors, medicine, clothing, and school supplies.
+Following Operation Solomon in 1992, NACOEJ provided food, education, employment, and religious facilities to Ethiopian Jews waiting to make aliyah.
+Through 2010, programs included Jewish day schools, daily school lunch programs, feeding centers for children under six and pregnant and nursing mothers, adult education, and employment help for adults.
+NACOEJ also continued to play a significant role in enabling Ethiopian Jews to make the journey to Israel.

+In Israel, the Ethiopian-Jewish community’s struggles are not over.
+Many Ethiopian-Israeli families live below the poverty line and cannot give their children the tools they need to do well in school.
+They strive to build a future, despite the obstacles.
 NACOEJ programs in Israel help Ethiopian students build a bright future by providing them with educational and financial support.
 NACOEJ believes that a strong education today opens the door to success tomorrow.